 Department for Infrastructure and Transport reserves the right to recover event-related costs, for both DIT and on behalf of public transport operators.
 These include rearranging services, particularly if they weren’t included in a cost recovery agreement as part of your Public Transport Plan.

 It is in your best interests to prepare a thorough Public Transport Plan and comply with proposed timings, to reduce the risk of cost recovery.
 If you fail to notify DIT of an event that impacts public transport, you may be liable for a large fine under the cost recovery section of the events legislation.

 Some large events may require additional services due to their location and event requirements.

-In the instance where event organisers require advice or assistance with additional bus planning, DPTI can provide this where possible.
-Please contact our Special Events team for further advice at DPTI.PTSpecialEvents@sa.gov.au
+In the instance where event organisers require advice or assistance with additional bus planning, DIT can provide this where possible.
+Please contact our Special Events team for further advice at DIT.PTSpecialEvents@sa.gov.au

-For more information and enquiries, contact Special Events at The Department of Planning, Transport and Infrastructure:
+For more information and enquiries, contact Special Events at Department for Infrastructure and Transport:

 GPO Box 1533, Adelaide SA 5001